Religion in Bangladesh: Aspects and practices of secularism

+On August 16, 2024, former Chief Justice of Bangladesh, Surendra Kumar Sinha, asserted that the coexistence of Islam as the state religion and secularism is inherently contradictory.
+He argued that Bangladesh cannot genuinely claim to be a secular nation while retaining Islam as its state religion, suggesting that the country must remove this designation to achieve true secularism.
+"You will have secularism, but keep Islam as the state religion in the Constitution.
+The two cannot go together," he stated.
+These remarks were made during a period of political transition in Bangladesh, marked by the departure of Prime Minister Sheikh Hasina and a rise in attacks on Hindu minority communities.
+Justice Sinha's statements highlighted ongoing concerns regarding the future of secularism and the protection of minority rights in the nation.

 Law, religion, and religious freedom

 Although Bangladesh initially opted for a secular nationalist ideology as embodied in its Constitution, the principle of secularism was subsequently replaced by a commitment to the Islamic way of life through a series of constitutional amendments and government proclamations between 1977 and 1988.
 During the eighties, the state was designated exclusively Islamic.
 However, in 2010, the secularism of the 1972 Constitution was reaffirmed.
 The Government generally respects this provision in practice; however, some members of the Hindu, Christian, Buddhist, and Ahmadiyya communities experience discrimination.
 The Government (2001-2006), led by an alliance of four parties (Bangladesh Nationalist Party, Bangladesh Jamaat-e-Islami, Islami Oikya Jote and Bangladesh Jatiyo Party) banned the Ahmadiyya literature by an executive order.

 Family laws concerning marriage, divorce, and adoption differ depending on the religion of the person involved.
 There are no legal restrictions on marriage between members of different faiths.

-In 2010, secularism was restored, but Islam remains the nominal state religion per Article 12.
+In 2010, secularism was restored, but Islam remains the nominal state religion per Article 2 (A).